 I have a PhD in Art History and since late 2015 have held a research-only post at The Arts University Bournemouth where I am Professor of Art History.
 Prior to this I was employed in a variety of senior lecturer posts within the University, delivering to a wide range of creative degrees, and since 2000 leading the theory input on the University’s BA (Hons) Fine Art.

-I am a Fellow of the Higher Education Academy and have extensive experience of teaching at degree level, including distance learning tutoring for the Open University, and have been an OCA tutor and assessor for many years.
-I’m an active researcher, publishing mainly on British sculpture, and am also a painter.
+I took my undergraduate and postgraduate degrees as a mature student at Winchester School of Art (University of Southampton) and am a Fellow of the Higher Education Academy.
+I have extensive experience of teaching at degree level, including distance learning tutoring for the Open University, and have been an OCA tutor and assessor for many years.
+I am also a landscape painter.

+An active researcher, I have published mainly on British sculpture, in academic journals and online with the Getty Research Centre, Los Angeles, and been a regular contributor to national and international conferences in the UK, Europe, India, Russia and the United States.
 My PhD research was published in 2014 under the title Henry Moore in America: Art, Business and the Special Relationship, supported by a substantial illustrations award from the Paul Mellon Centre for Studies in British Art.
 It was followed by a commission from Tate Britain to contribute two essays to their 2015 major web publication Henry Moore: Sculptural Process and Public Identity.